We Value Your Privacy

 By The Graveyard Apartment

 Japanese novelist Mariko Koike is lauded for her thrilling detective fiction and blood-curdling horror works.
 She started out writing essay collections and short stories before she turned to novels, winning the Mystery Writers of Japan Award for Short Stories in 1989 for “My Wife’s Girlfriends.”
-Though she thrives on writing elements of terror and suspense, she also has a passion for love stories, making many of her works genre-bending masterpieces.
+Though she thrives writing elements of terror and suspense, she also has a passion for love stories, making many of her works genre-bending masterpieces.

 Her most popular English-translated work is The Graveyard Apartment.
-A young married couple and their daughter are filled with idealistic hope for the future as they move into a new apartment building.
+A young married couple and their daughter are filled with an idealistic hope for the future as they move into a new apartment building.
 That optimistic dream soon darkens as a claustrophobic and isolated story of terror unfolds, and one by one their neighbors flee as strange occurrences haunt the building.
 Something is lurking in the basement—something as dark as the family’s past.

 the grip of it jac jemc female horror writers